-Who wouldn’t want to call it a day with a warm and relaxing dip in a hot tub spa?
+Who wouldn’t want to call it a day with a warm, relaxing hot tub spa dip?

 But as exciting as installing a hot tub at home sounds, the repair costs can take a toll on your budget if you don’t know about hot water chemistry.
 So, in this beginner’s guide to hot tub maintenance, we’ll share some tips and tricks to help keep your hot tub in pristine condition.